Rancho El Tejón

 Rancho El Tejón was a 97617 acre Mexican land grant in the Tehachapi Mountains and northeastern San Emigdio Mountains, in present-day Kern County, California.
 It was granted in 1843 by Governor Manuel Micheltorena to José Antonio Aguirre and Ygnacio del Valle.
 The rancho is now a part of the 270000 acre Tejon Ranch.

 El Tejón means badger in Spanish.

 When California was founded as a state in 1850, Rancho El Tejón served as a boundary marker for several counties, first anchoring the junction of Mariposa, Los Angeles and San Diego counties, changing in a few years to a boundary marker between Tulare, Kern and San Bernardino when counties were reworked.
 Some confusion was caused by the indistinct definition of the original Mexican land grant, and the lack of a modern survey to establish the exact boundary of Rancho El Tejón.

 History

 Rancho El Tejón was granted to Californio rancheros Ygnacio del Valle (left) and José Antonio Aguirre (right) in 1843, by Governor Micheltorena.

 Mexican era

 José Antonio Aguirre (1799-1860) was a merchant who lived in Santa Barbara and San Diego.
-Ygnacio del Valle was (1808-1880) was a landowner and one time alcalde of Pueblo of Los Angeles.
+Ygnacio del Valle (1808-1880) was a landowner and one time alcalde of Pueblo of Los Angeles.
 Neither of the owners lived on the rancho.
 They chose instead to hire a "mayordomo" (ranch foreman) to be in full charge of the vaqueros needed to guard the cattle.